Atopic dermatitis

+Atopic dermatitis (AD), also known as atopic eczema, is a long-term type of inflammation of the skin.
+Atopic dermatitis is also often called simply eczema but the same term is also used to refer to dermatitis, the larger group of skin conditions.
+Atopic dermatitis results in itchy, red, swollen, and cracked skin.
+Clear fluid may come from the affected areas, which can thicken over time.

+Atopic dermatitis affects about 20% of people at some point in their lives.
+It is more common in younger children.
+Females are affected slightly more often than males.
+Many people outgrow the condition.

-Atopic dermatitis (AD), also known as atopic eczema, is a long-term type of inflammation of the skin (dermatitis).
-It results in itchy, red, swollen, and cracked skin.
-Clear fluid may come from the affected areas, which often thickens over time.
-While the condition may occur at any age, it typically starts in childhood, with changing severity over the years.
-In children under one year of age, much of the body may be affected.
-As children get older, the areas on the insides of the knees and elbows are most commonly affected.
-In adults, the hands and feet are most commonly affected.
-Scratching the affected areas worsens the symptoms, and those affected have an increased risk of skin infections.
+While the condition may occur at any age, it typically begins in childhood, with varying severity over the years.
+In children under one year of age, the face and limbs and much of the body may be affected.
+As children get older, the areas on the insides of the knees and folds of the elbows and around the neck are most commonly affected.
+In adults, the hands and feet are commonly affected.
+Scratching the affected areas worsens the eczema and increases the risk of skin infections.
 Many people with atopic dermatitis develop hay fever or asthma.

-The cause is unknown but believed to involve genetics, immune system dysfunction, environmental exposures, and difficulties with the permeability of the skin.
+The cause is unknown but is believed to involve genetics, immune system dysfunction, environmental exposures, and difficulties with the permeability of the skin.
 If one identical twin is affected, the other has an 85% chance of having the condition.
 Those who live in cities and dry climates are more commonly affected.
 Exposure to certain chemicals or frequent hand washing makes symptoms worse.
 While emotional stress may make the symptoms worse, it is not a cause.
 The disorder is not contagious.
-A diagnosis is typically based on the signs and symptoms.
-Other diseases that must be excluded before making a diagnosis include contact dermatitis, psoriasis, and seborrheic dermatitis.
+A diagnosis is typically based on the signs, symptoms, and family history.

-Treatment involves avoiding things that make the condition worse, daily bathing with application of a moisturising cream afterwards, applying steroid creams when flares occur, and medications to help with itchiness.
-Things that commonly make it worse include wool clothing, soaps, perfumes, chlorine, dust, and cigarette smoke.
+Treatment involves avoiding things that make the condition worse, enhancing the skin barrier through skin care, and treating the underlying skin inflammation.
+Moisturising creams are used to make the skin less dry and prevent AD flare-ups.
+Anti-inflammatory corticosteroid creams are used to control flare-ups.
+Creams based on calcineurin inhibitors (tacrolimus or pimecrolimus) may also be used to control flares if other measures are not effective.
+Certain antihistamine pills might help with itchiness.
+Things that commonly make it worse include house dust mite, stress and seasonal factors.
 Phototherapy may be useful in some people.
-Steroid pills or creams based on calcineurin inhibitors may occasionally be used if other measures are not effective.
-Antibiotics (either by mouth or topically) may be needed if a bacterial infection develops.
-Dietary changes are only needed if food allergies are suspected.
+Antibiotics (either by mouth or topically) are usually not helpful unless there is secondary bacterial infection or the person is unwell.
+Dietary exclusion does not benefit most people and it is only needed if food allergies are suspected.
+More severe AD cases may need systemic medicines such as cyclosporin, methotrexate, dupilumab or baricitinib.

-Atopic dermatitis affects about 20% of people at some point in their lives.
-It is more common in younger children.
-Females are slightly more affected than males.
-Many people outgrow the condition.
-Atopic dermatitis is sometimes called eczema, a term that also refers to a larger group of skin conditions.
-Other names include "infantile eczema", "flexural eczema", "prurigo Besnier", "allergic eczema", and "neurodermatitis".
+Other names of the condition include "infantile eczema", "flexural eczema", "prurigo Besnier", "allergic eczema", and "neurodermatitis".